speters217/pokemonGen3AutoRNG/README.md

 # pokemonGen3AutoRNG
+Author: Samuel Peters

 This lua script can allow you to automatically RNG any Pokemon in a gen 3 Pokemon game.
+It is meant to eliminate the tediousness of manually RNG manipulating a
+Pokemon.
+It is based on zaksabeast's autoFrLgRNG script (see credits section at bottom).
+This version has many improvements over that version.
+Notably:

+- Ability to intelligently generate multiple save states.
+This removes the need to guess the frame delay, and makes the script faster.
+Especially for high frames, this saves a lot of time (Potentially hours).
+- Ability to RNG pokemon in the millions of frames (Highest tested is 20m, but it will work for higher frames).
+Previous version would crash when a high enough frame was reached due to memory leaks.
+- Newer version of RNGReporter.
+This was built on the latest version of RNGReporter whereas the previous version was built on a hard-to-find beta version.
+- Informative GUI that gives you an ETA, console that prints its status, and code that is much more documented.
+See pictures below for the GUI.
+- Works with all Gen 3 games as opposed to solely FireRed and LeafGreen.
+- Various bugs such as the program just not working as intended.

+## Instructions
 For instructions on how to do this manually, a good explanation of what is actually happening, and how to do much of the setting up, consult the following guide: https://projectpokemon.org/home/forums/topic/40187-tutorial-gen-3-emurng-tutorials-for-basic-methods/

 Note that only method 1 Pokemon, static encounters, have been tested.